AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 # of unique seqs:	114887
 total # of seqs:	466395
 ```
-We can observe that most of our sequences align between the 1973 and 11555 possition of the reference.
-Now we can remove the alignments that does not overlap in this region
+We can observe that most of our sequences align between the 1973 and 11555 position of the reference.
+Now we can remove the alignments that do not overlap in this region

 ```
 screen.seqs(fasta=Contigs/tutorial.trim.contigs.good.unique.align, count=Contigs/tutorial.trim.contigs.good.count_table, start=1973, end=11555, processors=4)